There’s a deep desire within each of us to be loved. As the song goes: ‘Everybody needs somebody to love’.

 Even today, I still think back to that dream and feel warm and fuzzy inside – because it makes me truly feel loved!
 My Creator, and the Creator of the whole world, personally showed up and left me a little love message in my dream, to let me know He cared.
 How awesome, and incomprehensible, all at the same time!
 But I love it.

-I suspect that God is doing the same thing for every person on the planet, night after night (I talked about that in the first article of this series – Everybody Dreams – so we are coming full circle now).
+I suspect that God is doing the same thing for every person on the planet, night after night (I talked about that in Everybody Dreams ).

 Unfortunately many people don’t value their dreams, or don’t understand the messages they contain.
 So they miss these incredible interactions.